 Government grants:

-received and all attached conditions will be complied with.
-Government grants that are receivable as
+and all attached conditions will be complied with.
+Government grants that are receivable as compensation for

-deferred income and are recognized and credited in the Statement of Profit and Loss on a systematic and
+income and are recognized and credited in the Statement of Profit and Loss on a systematic and rational basis

-below the current applicable market rate, the effect of this favourable interest is regarded as a government
+the current applicable market rate, the effect of this favourable interest is regarded as a government grant.
+The

-grant.
-The loan or assistance is initially recognised and measured at fair value and the government grant is
+loan or assistance is initially recognised and measured at fair value and the government grant is measured as

-measured as the difference between the initial carrying value of the loan and the proceeds received.
-The loan
+the difference between the initial carrying value of the loan and the proceeds received.
+The loan is subsequently

 Non-current assets (or disposal group) held for sale and discontinued operations: